How Ballpoint Pens Are Made

 Some of the other materials that you can come across in ballpoint pens include:

-These materials are all most often used on the barrel or clip of the pen.
+These materials are all most often used on the barrel or clip.

 Luxury pens will use precious metals or rare materials.
-While different materials will be used for novelty pens that might include a flashlight or multifunction capabilities.
+Manufacturers use different materials to make novelty pens that might include a flashlight or multifunction capabilities.

 How Are Pens Made?
 A Look at the Manufacturing Process